davidlattimore/davidlattimore.github.io/making-supply-chain-attacks-harder.md

 Once you've granted a package permission to use an API, it has carte blanche to do whatever it likes with that permission.
 Cackle provides strongest protection where crates have been granted no special permissions.
 Similarly, once a crate is granted use of unsafe, it could in theory do just about anything with it.
-That said, using unsafe to say perform network access is harder than just using Rust's `std::net` APIs, so we're at least making it harder for a would-be attacker.
+That said, using unsafe to say perform network access without linking to C code, is harder than just using Rust's `std::net` APIs, so we're at least making it harder for a would-be attacker.

 More problematic is that platform-specific or config-specific malicious code might be missed.
 For example, malicious code that is only present on Windows or Mac would be missed since Cackle